 Another great restaurant to make a visit to is Deadwood Bar & Grill.
 There may not be anything too special about a bar and grill but this one is especially unique with its Adirondack style eatery and a menu that will have you going cross-eyed looking at all the options.
 They are known for having the heated igloo dining experience that seats up to 10 people.
 There’s a $250 food and beverage minimum, but with an atmosphere like that, money doesn’t mean anything.

-If you’re looking for more fun things to do In Northville that are free or cheap, I’ll put another link HERE to a list of a couple hundred things you can do in this fine city.
+If you’re looking for more fun things to do In Northville that are free or cheap, I’ll put another link in the description to a list of a couple hundred things you can do in this fine city.
 If you have any additional questions about Northville Michigan, feel free to drop them in the comments below or reach out anytime, my contact information is in the channel.